b00tc4mp/skylab-bootcamp-201901/staff/marc-uson/WOTcontrol/WOTcontrol/wotcontrol-doc/README.md

-# WOTcontrol
+# WOTcon

 ## Introduccion

-easily connect your nodeMCU arduino based devices to an app to monitor and control its inputs and outputs.
+with WOTcon app you can easily connect your nodeMCU arduino based devices to an app to monitor and control its inputs and outputs.

 ![NodeMCU](images/nodeMCU.png)

-Once you logged in to the app, you can add or delete as many devices as you want and monitor and/or controle it through the web application.
+Once you logged into the app, you can add or delete as many devices as you want and monitor and/or controle it through the web application.

 ## Before you start